sidneyp/linear-quantum-circuit/README.md

 # linear-quantum-circuit
-Trying to simulate a quantum circuit linearly
+Trying to simulate a quantum circuit linearly.

+The idea behind making a linear simulation of a quantum circuit is by collapsing the quantum states in binary when two or more qubits interact.

+In this approach, the n qubits are represented by n superposition state vectors in two-dimensional Hilbert space.
+While the standard representation for n qubits are one superposition state vector in 2<sup>n</sup>.
+[Source](https://en.wikipedia.org/wiki/Qubit)

 | Circuit                     | Script                           | Working? |
 |-----------------------------|----------------------------------|----------|